unni-krishnan-95/copy/_posts/2016-09-08-over-the-wire-bandit2.md

 bandit24@melinda:/tmp/jhalon$ nano
 ```

-We will goahead and write a new Bash Script to Brute Force the PIN while attempting a connection.
+We will go ahead and write a new Bash Script to Brute Force the PIN while attempting a connection.

 ```bash
 #!/bin/bash